Locality in Residuated-Lattice Structures: Gaifman Locality

-It is worth noting that for threshold/strict threshold distance we could equally use an element that acts like a co-atom/atom ($\forall b\in A$ $a\not< b$ iff $c\leq b$) for $a$ itself, directly defining $\rho_r(x,y):=\theta_r(m,n)\und c$ or $\delta_r(x,y):=c\und \theta_r(m,N)$ respectively.
-We will default to the assumption of the $1$ co-atom, but the work could be equally completed using the alternative definitions of $\delta_r$ and $\rho_r$.
-To that end, from now on we proceed for an arbitrary (strict) threshold distance metric and use $\delta_r(x,y)$ and $\rho_r(x,y)$ as shorthand for any appropriate encoding of distance, i.e. formulas such that
+It is worth noting that for a given (strict) $t$-threshold distance we could equally use an element $c$ that acts like a (atom) co-atom for $t$ itself, i.e. $\forall a\in A\ t\not\leq a$ iff $a\leq c$ or $\forall a\in A\ t\not< a$ iff $c\leq a$ respectively.
+We could then directly encode being far by $\theta_r(m,n)\und c$ or being near by $c\und \theta_r(m,n)$ respectively.
+What follows could be equally completed using any of the encodings for distance described, should that be appropriate for a particular algebra and distance metric combination.
+For ease of presentation we will work with the assumption that our algebra has a $1$ co-atom.
+We proceed working with an arbitrary (strict) threshold distance metric and use $\delta_r(x,y)$ and $\rho_r(x,y)$ as shorthand for any appropriate encoding of distance, i.e. formulas such that

-Classically, the encoding of distance allows one to associate to any formula $\phi(\bar{x},\bar{y})$ a formula $\phi^{r,\bar{x}}(\bar{x},\bar{y})$ such that for any classical model $M$, $\bar{m}\in M$ and $\bar{n}\in B(k,\bar{m})$: This association is the basis of the definition of local formula.
-In the many-valued setting, because our distance formulas takes some actual value in the algebra we have to be more careful when trying to construct a similar association.
+Classically, the encoding of distance allows one to associate to any formula $\phi(\bar{x},\bar{y})$ a formula $\phi^{r,\bar{x}}(\bar{x},\bar{y})$ such that for any classical model $M$, $\bar{m}\in M$ and $\bar{n}\in B(r,\bar{m})$: This association is the basis of the definition of local formula.
+In the many-valued setting, because our distance formulas take some actual value in the algebra we have to be more careful when trying to construct a similar association.
 This prompts our second restriction to witnessed $\CP$-models.
 In witnessed models we can recover half the proof for all the quantifier shifts for $\exists$ and $\forall$.
-The other half of the proof follows when we note that for residuated lattices every connective $\land,\lor,\&,\und,/$ is either monotone (order-preserving) or antitone (order inverting) in each position. \begin{prop} Let $\CL$ be an algebraic signature and $\CP$ a predicate language.
+The other half of the proof follows when we note that for residuated lattices every connective $\land,\lor,\cdot,\und,/$ is either monotone (order-preserving) or antitone (order inverting) in each position. \begin{prop} Let $\CL$ be an algebraic signature and $\CP$ a predicate language.
 Let $A$ be a $\CL$-algebra and $M$ a $\CP$-model over $A$.
 Let $\phi,\lambda_1,...,\lambda_n$ be $\CP$-formulas where $x$ is not free in any $\lambda_i$ and $\circ\in\CL$ be any $n+1$-ary connective.